Highpoint2000/ES-Alert/README.md

 To use the plugin, you need an active FMLIST account.
 To receive ES alarm notifications via the plugin, you must enable ES email notifications in FMLIST.
 You must also specify your OMID in the plugin's configuration settings.
 After activating the plugin as an administrator using the ES alarm button, it checks every minute for notifications for the location.
 A long press on the ES alarm button after receiving an alarm notification opens the ES direction map. – Additionally, a status indicator for sporadic E (ES) is displayed in the menu bar, which, for ES, shows the MUF value for the region selected in the script header (NA, EU, or AU).
 Hovering over the indicator informs you when the message was published.
 The MUF display can be deactivated using a switch in the web server options.

 ## History:

+### Version 1.3

+- Added message duration for mouseover
+- Switch to quickly disable the MUF display implemented in the web server settings

 ### Version 1.2